kewei/GNSS/README.md

 # GNSS
 Functions for GNSS techniques

-readRinexObs.m and readRinexNav.m are originally from https://github.com/manromao/RINEX-reader
+readRinexObs.m and readRinexNav.m are originally from https://github.com/manromao/RINEX-reader, modified to be able to read all constealltion recording data